 The page is available when the File Watchers plugin is enabled.

-IntelliJ IDEA supports integration with various third-party transpilers that run in the background and perform the following:
+CLion supports integration with various third-party transpilers that run in the background and perform the following:

 - Translate Less, Sass, and SCSS source code into CSS code.

 In CLion, these transpiler configurations are called File Watchers.
 For each supported transpiler, CLion provides a predefined File Watcher template.
 Predefined File Watcher templates are available at the CLion level.
 To run a transpiler against your project files you need to create a project-specific File Watcher based on the relevant template, at least, specify the path to the transpiler to use on your machine.

 You can download a transpiler of your choice and set it up as a File Watcher.
 However, in this case no predefined template is available so you will have to specify all the settings manually.

 To be applicable, a File Watcher must be enabled by selecting the check box next to it on the File Watchers page of the Settings dialog box, see Enabling and Disabling File Watchers.
 After that the File Watcher will be invoked automatically upon any changes made to the source code or upon save, depending on whether the Immediate File Synchronization check box is selected or cleared, see New Watcher Dialog.